artsy/artsy.github.io/_posts/2019-01-30-why-we-run-our-blog.md

 I consider our blog, and the rest of the site, to be the canonical representation of the Artsy Engineering team online.
 We've carefully grown an Artsy Engineering aesthetic around it.

-In contrast, had we choose to host on Medium, we'd get a few templates and a highlight color.
+In contrast, had we chosen to host on Medium, we'd get a few templates and a highlight color.
 For example, check
 out: [AirBnB](https://medium.com/airbnb-engineering), [Harrys](https://medium.com/harrys-engineering),
 [Pintrest](https://medium.com/@Pinterest_Engineering), [Vimeo](https://medium.com/vimeo-engineering-blog) or
 [Lyft](https://eng.lyft.com)'s pages.